EduVault/eduvault/README.md

 ### set up local nginx

-Yyou must have nginx running on your machine, using the configuration in `deploy/nginx/local/app.conf`.
+You must have nginx running on your machine, using the configuration in `deploy/nginx/local/app.conf`.
 You will probably need to edit the paths in there.
 Find location to your local nginx version `servers` folder.
 Then copy/symlink to that folder, in my case it was `/usr/local/Homebrew/etc/nginx/servers`.

 ```bash
 # your nginx servers folder and nginx start command may vary